margomerritt/MechaCar_Statistical_Analysis-/README.md

 As an example we will use the 2020 Toyota RAV4 SUV FWD as our competitor.
 The RAV4 safety ratings are found here: https://www.nhtsa.gov/vehicle/2020/TOYOTA/RAV4/SUV/AWD.
 The technical report for the RAV4 that is listed on the NHTSA website is here: https://nrd-static.nhtsa.dot.gov/reports/vehdb/v10000/v10700/v10704R001.pdf.

+These safety ratings and technical reports provide numerous data metrics for us to run our statistical test on.
+We could use the overall front star rating which is four stars for the RAV4.
+Or we could use the data from the breakdown of the overall front star rating.
+Which is front driver side and front passenger side ratings.